 board of directors

 shanequa Levinis an award-winning social justice leader, motivational speaker, and author who believes that it is important to step up and advocate for those that need one's strength and voice.
 She is also a registered ordained wedding officiant.
 Shanequa founded the Long Island chapter of Mocha Mom's a support group for mothers of color, and served as chapter president, regional director, and the National Parent Nation Coordinator.
 She is the former director of Every Child Matters in NY, an advocacy and electoral engagement organization on behalf of kids.
-Currently, she is a Community Advisor for the Suffolk County Sheriff's Department, a Co-Chair for the Long Island Million Women Community, a Community Advisor for Hofstra University's Healthcare Entrepreneurship Community Challenge, a member of The State of Black Long Island Equity Council through the Urban League of Long Island, Jack & Jill of America Suffolk County Chapter where she served as the chapters Legislative Chair, and the creator of culturally relevant Facebook groups.
+Currently, she is the convener of LI United to Transform Policing and Community Safety, a Community Advisor for Hofstra University's Healthcare Entrepreneurship Community Challenge, a member of The State of Black Long Island Equity Council through the Urban League of Long Island, an associate member of Jack & Jill of America where she served as the Suffolk county chapters Legislative Chair, and the creator of culturally relevant Facebook groups.
 In the past, she has been involved in organizations like Girl Scouts, where she was a troop leader for 6 years; the Huntington Station Enrichment Center, where she was a board member; and the National Association of Mothers' Center, where she was a facilitator.

 Shanequa gives her all to campaigns that focus on marginalized community members.
 She has spoken at various events across the country, facilitated countless workshops on advocacy and voter engagement in early learning centers, community groups, training programs, and colleges.
 She meets with community members one-on-one to provide them with guidance during their journey to become lifelong advocates.
 She works alongside prominent politicians, organizers, and individuals impelling change.
 Creating and getting involved with grassroots justice campaigns, participating in speaking circuits, and lobbying in Albany and Washington, DC led her to be instrumental in grassroots advocacy for legislative changes to Early Care and Learning, Raise The Age, Paid Family Leave Insurance, Bail Reform, and policies that protect safety net programs which allow every child to thrive.
 Along with other leaders, her contributions helped give more access to affordable and quality child care; sixteen and seventeen-year old's the right to be tried and housed with youth instead of adults in the criminal justice system; moms, dads, military, adoptive parents, and caretakers the right to have their job secured while taking care of a loved one; and allowed people to not have bail as a barrier while trying to prove their innocence.